• Skip to primary navigation

 Ph.D.
 Botany, University of Florida

-In the Veldman Lab at Texas A&M University, we study relationships among plant species, ecosystem functions, and human-induced environmental change.
-Fire – both as an ancient ecological force and as a management tool – is central to our research on the conservation and restoration of tropical and subtropical savannas and forests.
-Through interdisciplinary collaboration and outreach to environmental organizations, we work to improve public policies that impact fire-independent ecosystems and human livelihoods.
+Joseph W. Veldman is an associate professor in the Department of Ecology and Conservation Biology at Texas A&M University.
+Dr. Veldman leads the Laboratory of Fire Ecology and Savanna Conservation, which studies relationships among plant species, ecosystem functions, and human-induced environmental change.
+Fire – both as an ancient ecological force and as a management tool – is central to his research on the conservation and restoration of tropical and subtropical savannas and forests.
+Through interdisciplinary collaboration and outreach to environmental organizations, Dr. Veldman works to improve public policies that impact fire-dependent ecosystems and human livelihoods.

 • About